Faculty & Staff

 Degrees:

-He published a book about China’s ethnic policy and how it affected China’s modernization in the late Qing dynasty.
-He was twice invited by Voice of America to comment on China’s social issues and China-Japan relations.
-He also serves American Council on Education as an evaluator of college-level Japanese and Sociology courses.
+Bio: Dr. Li joined the faculty in 2008.
+He is the author of a book regarding China’s ethnic policy and modernization.
+He has twice been invited by Voice of America to comment on social issues and serves as an ACE evaluator for Sociology and Japanese courses.

 Staff